Cirkit Designer Logo

 Technical Specifications

-Below are the key technical details of a typical PIR motion sensor:
+Below are the key technical details of a typical PIR Motion Sensor:

-Detection Range 3 to 7 meters (adjustable)
+• Detection Range: 3 to 7 meters (adjustable in some models)

-Output Signal Digital (High: 3.3V/5V, Low: 0V)
+• Output Signal: Digital (High: 3.3V or 5V, Low: 0V)

-Operating Temperature -20°C to 50°C
+• Operating Temperature: -20°C to 50°C

 Pin Configuration and Descriptions